-Coronavirus: Bihar allegedly underreported deaths amid second wave, says report
+Bihar saw about 82,500 more deaths between January and May than same period in 2019

-A comparison of the figures between January and May in 2019 and 2021 reportedly showed more than half of the deaths occurred in May.
+This has cast doubts on the state’s official data on Covid-19 deaths.

-As many as 74,808 residents in Bihar have died between January and May at a time when the second wave of the Covid-19 pandemic caused a surge in infections and deaths in India, NDTV reported, citing data from the state’s Civil Registration System.
-This has cast doubts on the state’s data on Covid-19 deaths.
+About 82,500 excess deaths have occurred in Bihar between January and May at a time when the second wave of the Covid-19 pandemic caused a surge in infections and deaths in India, NDTV reported, citing data from the state’s Civil Registration System.
+This has cast doubts on the state’s official data on Covid-19 deaths.

 Between January and May, 2019, Bihar’s Civil Registration System showed that about 1.3 lakh deaths were reported in the state.
-For the same time period in 2021, the toll was about 2.2 lakh.
+For the same time period in 2021, the toll was almost 2.2 lakh.

-A comparison of the figures from the same months in the two years reportedly showed there were about 82,500 excess deaths in the first five months of 2021.
-Out of this, more than half of the deaths were reported in May, when the second wave was raging across the country, according to NDTV.
+A comparison of the figures from the same months in the two years showed there were about 82,500 excess deaths in the first five months of 2021, according to NDTV.
+Out of this, more than half of the deaths were reported in May, when the second wave was raging across the country.

 However, Bihar’s official Covid-19 toll, recorded between January and May in 2021 was 7,717.

-On June 9, as many as 3,951 backlog fatalities were added to Bihar’s coronavirus fatalities after the Patna High Court flagged irregularities in May.
+On June 9, as many as 3,951 backlog deaths were added to Bihar’s coronavirus fatalities after the Patna High Court flagged irregularities in May.
 The state’s toll was then increased to 9,429.

 Authorities in Bihar had not clarified when the 3,951 deaths had occurred before updating the state toll.
 Therefore, it could be assumed that they occurred in 2021, according to NDTV.

 Now, those registered as Covid-19 deaths in Bihar between January and May this year are only a fraction of the around 82,500 excess deaths found between the fatality figures of 2019 and 2021 in the state, NDTV reported.
-The news channel found a difference in figure of 74,808.

 As of Sunday morning, Bihar’s Covid-19 fatalities stood at 9,543, according to the data from the Union health ministry.
 As many as 3,396 patients are being treated and 7,06,461 have recovered.